High kings, history and heroes

 Highlights

-The guide is packed with 80 minutes of stories, music and information, covering all the monuments on the Hill of Tara, enough for a great half-day’s exploring.
-Plus extra information on legends and landscape, what it takes to become High King of Ireland, the ceremonies and sacrifices, and other places to visit in the area.
+The audio guide is packed with 80 minutes of stories, music and information, covering all the monuments on the Hill of Tara, enough for a great half-day outing.
+Plus extra information on legends and landscape, how to become the High King of Ireland, the ceremonies and sacrifices, and other places to visit in the area.
 The soundtrack features dramatised extracts, and music played on replica Bronze Age instruments.

 Visit the Boyne Valley & make a day of it